Netflix-Skunkworks/spectatord/METRICS.md

 ### spectatord.percentileExpired

-The number of meters which have expired and were removed from the registry.
+The number of Distribution Summaries and/or Percentile Timers that have been expired from the dedicated cache.

 **Unit:** meters/second